10 simple yet powerful ways to grow your career

 Read blogs and subscribe to newsletters to keep current with the news impacting you and your career.

 Email newsletters are an excellent way for news, trends, and tips to come to us.
-You can quickly digest a lot of information with newsletters such as SmartBrief that aggregates top content from across the web.

 Take advantage of your network to keep current with trends and news impacting your career.